TC-Gaming/-TC-Gaming-API/public-json-api/README.md

 # Public Server Status JSON API

 The Public Server Status JSON API gives you access to live server statuses.
-This API is public and **does not require a key** as this data is cached every 5 seconds.
+This API is public and **does not require a key** as this data is cached every second.

 ## API Index